cloud-atlas-ai/obsidian-client/README.md

 - **Canvas Flows**: Use the interactive canvas to set up and run flows with components like input, context, and user prompts.
   - Name these as `<flow name>.flow.canvas`
-  - Execute them using the `Run Canvas Flow Command`.
+  - Execute them using the command palette or the Cloud Atlas view.

 - **Markdown Notes Mode**: Run flows directly on Markdown files with support for context selection or using the current file as context.
   - Define flows in `CloudAtlas/<flow name>.flow.md`